-1.1 The Nuclear Industry Association (NIA) are committed to safeguarding the privacy of its website visitors; this policy explains how NIA will treat your personal information.
+1.1 The Nuclear Industry Association (NIA) is committed to safeguarding the privacy of its website visitors and members; this policy explains how NIA will treat your personal information.

 2.1 This document was created using a template from SEQ Legal.